Jarcionek/Factorio-Ghost-In-Hand/README.md

 # Changelog

+### 1.0.3 (30/03/2019)
+* Fixed a bug which was putting ghost item in hand, when held item was put in chest, vehicle, logistic trash slot etc. This is now controllable with a "Disable when any GUI open" setting (selected by default).

 ### 1.0.2 (30/03/2019)
 * Updated mod's title to contain spaces.
 * Fixed a bug which was putting ghosts of non-building items in hand (such as wires, blueprints, capsules).
 Now only buildings and tiles are replaced with a ghost.